aya-rs/book/docs/book/start/parsing-packets.md

 going to use the memoffset crate, let's add a dependency for it in `xdp-log-ebpf/Cargo.toml`.

-!!! tip "Reading fields using `offset_of!`"
+> [!TIP] Reading fields using `offset_of!`

-    As there is limited stack space, it's more memory efficient to use the `offset_of!` macro to read a single field from a struct, rather than reading the whole struct and accessing the field by name.
+> As there is limited stack space, it's more memory efficient to use the
+> `offset_of!` macro to read a single field from a struct, rather than reading
+> the whole struct and accessing the field by name.

 The resulting code looks like this: